themesberg/flowbite/content/plugins/datatables.md

 {{< /example >}}

 ## Filtering data

+To enable filtering data based on a search query for each column you need to copy the custom code from the JavaScript tab and the HTML structure of the table.
+Enabling search for each individual data column is an advanced way of letting users browse complex data.

 {{< example id="filter-datatable-example" class="flex justify-center dark:bg-gray-900" github="plugins/datatables.md" show_dark=true datatables=true disable_init_js=true javascript=`
 if (document.getElementById("filter-table") && typeof simpleDatatables.DataTable !== 'undefined') {